awsdocs/amazon-transcribe-developer-guide/doc_source/diarization-streaming.md

 + For `MediaSampleHertz`, specify the sample rate of the audio\.
 + `ShowSpeakerLabel` – `true`\.

-## Websocket Streaming<a name="diarization-websocket"></a>
+## WebSocket streaming<a name="diarization-websocket"></a>

-To identify speakers in Websocket streams, use the following format to create a pre\-signed URL to start a Websocket request and specify `show-speaker-label` as `true`\.
+To identify speakers in WebSocket streams, use the following format to create a pre\-signed URL to start a WebSocket request and specify `show-speaker-label` as `true`\.
 A pre\-signed URL contains the information to set up bi\-directional communication between your application and Amazon Transcribe\.

 ```
 GET wss://transcribestreaming.region.amazonaws.com:8443/stream-transcription-websocket